Minipoloalex/feup-pfl-tp1/README.md

 The user can have a hard time selecting pieces and moves, since the labels are not very user-friendly.
 These could be improved to facilitate the selection of moves.
 A possible solution would be to insert the column and row numbers inside each cell.

+Concluding, the game is completely functional and the hard computer is a worthy opponent.

 ## Bibliography